Aarhus University Seal

 What is an ORCID iD?

-ORCID is a non-profit organisation which, among other things, provides researchers with an ORCID iD.
-An ORCID iD (Open Researcher and Contributor ID) is a persistent digital identifier.
+ORCID is a non-profit organisation which, among other things, provides researchers with an ORCID iD: a persistent and unique digital identifier.

-Aarhus University encourages all its researchers to get an ORCID iD, but it is not obligatory.
+Aarhus University encourages all researchers to have an ORCID iD, but it is not mandatory.

 Read more at ORCID.org.